 Automating payments by having them directly debited from your checking or savings account means you’ll never forget to make a payment or pay late fees.

 Plus, many private lenders will offer to lower your student loan interest rate (typically, a 0.25% reduction) as a thank you for signing up for autopay.

-This means putting every extra dollar available towards your debt.
+This means putting every extra dollar available toward your debt.
 It might require living a modest lifestyle now, but prepaying your student loans means more financial freedom sooner after graduation.

 See for yourself with the calculator below.

 Paying interest on student loans qualifies you for a tax deduction – up to $2,500 for single filers, in fact.

 If you paid more than $600 in interest over the year, your student loan servicer should send you Form 1098-E, which details exactly how much interest you paid.

 However, you can still claim the deduction even if you didn’t receive the form; simply contact your servicer(s) to find out the total amount.

 The more student loans you have, the more tempted you may be to consolidate them into one.
 While direct loan consolidation does make for one easy payment every month, you won’t lower your interest rate or save money in most cases.

 In fact, if consolidating your loans means extending the term from 10 years to 20, you’ll likely end up paying far more in interest over the life of the loan.
 Plus, you won’t be able to be strategic about what loans and interest rates you tackle first.